 The educational mane teaches children their ABCs, numbers, colours, animal names and noises and so much more, all with cheerful rhymes and songs.

 The child can learn animal names, colours and many new words in Spanish and English.
-Children can play developing their imagination and role play, having fun stroking and looking after the cute unicorn!
+Children can play while developing their imagination and role play, having fun stroking and looking after the cute unicorn!

 The unicorn senses movement, activating realistic sounds and melodies for happy times rocking and riding.